mebobby2/absinthe/README.md

 }
 ```

+The ... is referred to as a 'fragment spread', and it inserts the inline fragment that follows.
+This is nomenclature you’ll also find in ECMAScript 6 objects, which isn’t surprising considering the number of JavaScript developers involved with the creation and maintenance of GraphQL.

 ## Elixir
 ### Anonymous Functions Multiple Bodies
 An anonymous function can also have multiple bodies (as a result of pattern matching):